yegor256/blog/_drafts/_guess.md

 moment to just tell me: "Hey, it's broken!"

-Is it a [mental disorder](https://en.wikipedia.org/wiki/Schizophasia) or just negligence and lack of respect to the listener?
+Is it a [mental disorder](https://en.wikipedia.org/wiki/Schizophasia) or just negligence and lack of respect for the listener?

 Honestly, I think it's a bit of both.